resource-watch/slate/source/includes/api/_vocabulary.md

 ## Getting resources (COMMON USE CASE)

-There is also available a endpoint that accepts requests just pointing the resource type and the desired vocabulary-tag matching.
+There is also an endpoint available which accepts requests just indicating resource type and the desired vocabulary-tag matching.

-It's currently supported a DOUBLE-OR pattern matching.
-This means that the API will return all resources that at least have one (or more) tags in a particular vocabulary.
+It currently supports DOUBLE-OR pattern matching, meaning the API will return all resources that at least have one (or more) tags in a particular vocabulary.
 At the same time it will also apply an OR to the entities of other vocabulary-tag matchings.

-The query has to be set in the url by the Queryparams
+The query has to be set in the url by the query params.

 ```shell
 curl -X GET https://api.resourcewatch.org/v1/dataset/vocabulary/find